 Design defects with new homes,

 New homes with design defects.
-By Peter Weddell, owner/operator of Qld Home Buyers Inspection Service.
+Identified by Peter Weddell, owner/operator of Qld Home Buyers Inspection Service and Queensland Building Inspection Service, QBIS.

 Well designed and practically built new homes can avoid faults from developing in the short and long term.